 If you have personality traits that are detrimental to your success as a sales person, say you are naturally timid, for example, do you do nothing about it?
 Attempting to buff off some of the sharp points of your personality would mean that you couldn’t just “be yourself,” because “yourself” in its current state isn’t good enough.

 Finally, does it mean to never question the mindsets, paradigms and core beliefs that form the cornerstone of your character?

 People are complex, with layers to their personalities.
-I have often used the diagram below to illustrate it.
+I have often used a diagram to illustrate it.
 You can find it, and a greater discussion of it, in my book, Take Your Sales Performance Up a Notch.

 When it comes to what it means to “be yourself,” I can make a good case that it means your values, beliefs and world view – the deeper layers.
 In this scenario, “being yourself” means that you don’t compromise those deeper issues.
 You do, however, accept that you may have tactics that are ineffective, skills that are undeveloped, habits that are detrimental, and attitudes that hinder success.
 In that case, by all means don’t accept who you currently are, as it relates to the more superficial aspects of your character and capabilities.
 Unless you are perfect, “being yourself” in the levels above “values” is not a good idea.